pygame-community/pygame-ce/docs/reST/ref/geometry.rst

             The `collidelistall` method tests whether a given list of shapes or points collides (overlaps) with this `Circle` object.
-The function takes in a single argument, which must be a list of `Line`, `Circle`, `Rect`, `Polygon`, tuple or list containing the x and y coordinates of a point, or `Vector2` objects.
+The function takes in a single argument, which must be a list of `Circle`, `Rect`, `FRect`, or a point.
 The function returns a list containing the indices of all the shapes or points in the list that collide with the `Circle` object, or an empty list if there is no collision.

             .. note::
-                It is important to note that the shapes must be actual shape objects, such as `Line`, `Circle`, `Polygon`, or `Rect` instances.
-It is not possible to pass a tuple or list of coordinates representing the shape as an argument(except for a point), because the type of shape represented by the coordinates cannot be determined.
+                The shapes must be actual shape objects, such as `Circle`, `Rect` or `FRect` instances.
+It is not possible to pass a tuple or list of coordinates representing the shape as an argument (except for a point), because the shape type can't be determined from the coordinates alone.
-                For example, a tuple with the format (a, b, c, d) could represent either a `Line` or a `Rect` object, and there is no way to determine which is which without explicitly passing a `Line` or `Rect` object as an argument.

             .. versionadded:: 2.5.0